Shopify/hydrogen/examples/analytics/README.md

 }
 ```

-Add the `CustomAnalytics` component to listen to events
+Add the `CustomAnalytics` component to listen to events:

 ```diff
 export default function App() {